 Sports are not just about performance; they’re about values.
 Integrity, fair play, and sportsmanship are cornerstones of any sporting discipline.
 They’re the values that separate a true athlete from a mere performer.
 But when athletes resort to doping, these values are threatened.

-A lire aussi : What’s the Benefit of Using Hydrotherapy in Rehabilitation for Tennis Players?
+Sujet a lire : What’s the Benefit of Using Hydrotherapy in Rehabilitation for Tennis Players?

 Anti-doping education serves to protect these values.
 It’s a preventive strategy aimed at discouraging athletes from using banned substances.
 It’s about fostering a culture of clean sports, where the focus is on natural talent and hard work, rather than artificial enhancement.